-sig-validity-interval See the description of sig-validity-interval in Tuning. sig-signing-nodes See the description of sig-signing-nodes in Tuning. sig-signing-signatures See the description of sig-signing-signatures in Tuning. sig-signing-type See the description of sig-signing-type in Tuning. transfer-source See the description of transfer-source in Zone Transfers. transfer-source-v6 See the description of transfer-source-v6 in Zone Transfers. alt-transfer-source See the description of alt-transfer-source-v6 in Zone Transfers. alt-transfer-source-v6 See the description of alt-transfer-source-v6 in Zone Transfers. use-alt-transfer-source See the description of notify-source in Zone Transfers. notify-source See the description of notify-source in Zone Transfers. notify-source-v6 See the description of notify-source-v6 in Zone Transfers.
+''' sig-validity-interval See the description of sig-validity-interval in Tuning.

+sig-signing-nodes See the description of sig-signing-nodes in Tuning.

+sig-signing-signatures See the description of sig-signing-signatures in Tuning.

+sig-signing-type See the description of sig-signing-type in Tuning.

+transfer-source See the description of transfer-source in Zone Transfers.

+transfer-source-v6 See the description of alt-transfer-source in Zone Transfers.

+alt-transfer-source See the description of alt-transfer-source in Zone Transfers.

+alt-transfer-source See the description of alt-transfer-source in Zone Transfers.

+use-alt-transfer-source See the description of use-alt-transfer-source in Zone Transfers.

+notify-source See the description of notify-source in Zone Transfers.

+notify-source-v6 See the description of notify-source-v6 in Zone Transfers.

+min-refresh-time; max-refresh-time; min-retry-time; max-retry-time See the descriptions in Tuning.